-COVID-19 FAQ: Dealing with Contracts and Disclosure Requirements
+UPDATE: Dealing with Contracts and Disclosure Requirements (COVID-19 FAQ)

 CATEGORY: Practice Tips Standard Forms

-As the spread of COVID-19 continues to have a significant impact on people's lives, REALTORS® may also be left with questions about how to deal with certain areas of their practice.
+As the spread of COVID-19 continues to be a health risk and have a significant impact on people’s lives, REALTORS® may be left with questions about how to deal with certain areas of their practice.

 BCREA seeks to support you in these unprecedented times.
 We have created a resource to provide guidance when you're assisting clients with Standard Forms and transaction-related issues.